VitorCardim/branch-trunk-based-development/README.md

 # branch-trunk-based-development
-This repository holds the interviews from Article "Branch-based or trunk-based development?
+This repository holds the interviews from the Article "Branch-based or trunk-based development?
 What do the experts say about it?"